Partner Program Overview

 Xshield is vendor-agnostic and can protect resources across a multi-cloud environment.
 Protected assets can be a cloud-hosted virtual machine, container, or instance.
 Xshield’s ultra-lightweight agent is deployed easily with a centralized dashboard that collects telemetry data from workloads to deliver instant visibility into risk posture and enable fast implementation of dynamic policies.

-A key pillar of zero trust architecture, micro-segmentation significantly reduces cloud workload exposure by protecting against East-West lateral attacks, residual risks, and other insider threats.
+Micro-segmentation significantly reduces cloud workload exposure by protecting against East-West lateral attacks, residual risks, and other insider threats, a key pillar of zero trust architecture.
 Least-privilege security policies applied individually to every cloud workload minimize the attack surface by limiting communication to only trusted entities so they can function and provide services.

 Process control extends the zero trust architecture from network to workload processes.
-Cloud workloads can lock down to allow only authorized processes that are needed for the application to function.
+Cloud workloads can lock down to allow authorized operations needed for the application to function.
 Any other operation, regardless of its nature, is prevented from executing within the workload.